maijake/devcc/1-architecture/README.md

 ### CONCERN-1

-An a professional developer uses the right tools for the right job.
+The professional developer uses the right tools for the right job.
 Installing and managing a large tool set may distract the attention from "programming" i.e. from the "real work".
 How can we avoid this in this exercise?